 If the policy permits the insurer to choose to pay the value of the property at the time of the loss, that value is calculated on the basis of the amount of money required to restore the policyholder to their position at the time of the loss.

 Where repair is permitted under the policy, this may mean either actual repair or the payment of the cost of repair.
-Sometimes the indemnity principle works to the disadvantage of a policyholder if the cost of repairs exceeds the value of the vehicle.
-In the case of a claim under a motor vehicle policy, an insurer is normally not required to repair the vehicle if the cost of repairs exceeds the value of the vehicle less any excess under the policy.
-In such circumstances, the policyholder will receive the “write off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value.
+Sometimes the indemnity principle works to the disadvantage of a policyholder.
+An insurer is normally not required to repair the vehicle if the cost of repairs exceeds the value of the vehicle less any excess under the policy.
+In such circumstances, the policyholder will receive the “write-off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value.
 Where the insured vehicle is relatively old this may mean very little return to the policyholder, and may not be enough to purchase a replacement vehicle.

 If an insurer chooses to reinstate or repair damaged property these repairs must be carried out to the reasonable satisfaction of the policyholder and within a reasonable time.
 The insurer is responsible for the damaged property while it is being reinstated or repaired.
 Any subsequent damage to the property during this period is normally the responsibility of the insurer.